Northern Sydney Local Health District

 "Using video calls, we can continue to ensure that children are attended to in the safety and security of their own home while receiving services critical to their development," Gregg explains.

-The clinicians have found video calls easy to use.
-With one click, they can connect their unwell patients with families, friends, and, where necessary, other consultants within the health service.
+"Easy to use.
+With one click, they can connect their unwell patients with families, friends, and, where necessary, other consultants within the health service."

 Results